Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ## Talents

-The New Crobuzon setting permits players to buy any talent listed in the *Genesys Core Rulebook* or indeed any other official supplementary product (these are collected by community member Drainsmith in their excellent *Talent Tome*, found [here](https://www.dropbox.com/sh/raqr7usuzwizglm/AACsYe6LVU_-f372tRG6vxtya?dl=0&lst=)).
+The New Crobuzon setting permits players to buy any talent listed in the *Genesys Core Rulebook*, *Expanded Player's Guide* or *Realms of Terrinoth* (these are collected by community member Drainsmith in their excellent *Talent Tome*, found [here](https://www.dropbox.com/sh/raqr7usuzwizglm/AACsYe6LVU_-f372tRG6vxtya?dl=0&lst=)).

 There are two points to consider when choosing a talent, however.